Clinical Psychology Program

 The Doctor of Psychology degree is designed to be a professional degree similar to the doctoral degrees provided in medicine, law, pharmacy, physical therapy, and dentistry.
 The Psy.D. is considered the degree of choice for persons interested in becoming a practitioner scholar when pursuing a career in clinical psychology.
 The program emphasis is on the development of essential diagnostic, therapeutic, and consultative skills for the practice of clinical psychology.

-The overall goal is to prepare students for careers in the practice of professional psychology.
-There are eight specific goals defined as competencies, and the program has key points in the curriculum targeted to assess progress in attaining competencies.
-These competencies are:
+The Program's goal of the program is to educate and train students in the practitioner-scholar training model for the practice of clinical psychology.
+There are eight specific required competencies.
+The program has key points in the curriculum targeted to assess progress in attaining these competencies:

 - Intervention Competency: The intervention competency requires students to demonstrate an ability to intervene with clients from an identified theoretical perspective.
 Intervention is the ability to develop realistic formulations for understanding psychological issues using relevant theory and research while effectively implementing and revising treatment strategies; to evaluate the effectiveness of chosen intervention approaches; to recognize the limitations of different perspectives; and to adjust traditional models of treatment and intervention planning to effectively meet the needs of diverse populations.
 Students demonstrate knowledge, skills, and attitudes congruent with evidence-based practice rationales and can articulate them.